hmrc/api-gatekeeper-organisation-frontend/README.md

 # api-gatekeeper-organisation-frontend

-This is a placeholder README.md for a new repository
+This is the frontend admin repo for the organisations on the API platform

 ### License